rosettatype/design-regression/_posts/2021-09-08-line-length-revisited-following-the-research.md

 <aside id="sn:other-typographical-variables">The same methodological issue arises with their studies of other typographical variables.</aside>

-<aside id="sn:burt-not-helpful">A study published by Burt et al. (1955) is not helpful as ‘Broadly speaking, the data that Burt and his colleagues reported, although sensible, seem to have been engendered by wishful thinking rather than by actual data collection’ Hartley (2013, p33).</aside>
+<aside id="sn:burt-not-helpful">A study published by Burt et al. (1955) is not helpful as “Broadly speaking, the data that Burt and his colleagues reported, although sensible, seem to have been engendered by wishful thinking rather than by actual data collection” (Hartley, 2013, p33).</aside>

 <aside id="sn:estimate-details">My estimate of the number of characters per line is based on the sample material within the journal article.</aside>